puppetlabs/puppet-docs/source/pe/2.0/install_upgrading.markdown

             dbserver = localhost

     If you chose a different MySQL user name for Puppet Dashboard when you originally installed PE, use that user name as the `dbuser` instead of "dashboard".
 If the database is served by a remote machine, use that server's hostname instead of "localhost".
+* If you configured the puppet master to not send reports to the Dashboard, you must configure it to report to the console now:

+        [master]
+            # ...
+            reports = https, store
+            reporturl = https://<CONSOLE HOSTNAME>:<PORT>/reports/upload
 * Puppet agent on this node also has some new requirements:

         [agent]